How to open and lock a file for editing

 If someone else is already editing the file you want, you will not to be able to open it for editing.
 This prevents multiple file versions and duplication of work.
 The Open for editing options will not be visible in the File Editing Menu, the file preview, and the file page.

-Beside or below the file title, you will see a lock icon and a message such as Locked for editing by Steven Brown.
+Beside or below the file title, you will see a lock icon and a message such as Locked for editing by Genji Chang.
 You can hover over the person's name to see their mini-profile with contact info, so you can contact them if you want to know when they will be done with the file.
-On a mobile device, tap the person's name and you will be taken to their profile page.

 Occasionally, someone may forget to check in a file when they are done with it.
 If you need access to a file that is locked, and the person who opened the file for editing can't close it for you (perhaps because they have left work for the day), contact your intranet administrator.
 They can unlock the file for you from the individual file page.